 All forward-looking information is subject to known and unknown risks, uncertainties and other factors that may cause actual results, events, levels of activity and achievements to differ materially from those anticipated in the forward-looking information.
-Such risks, uncertainties and other factors include, without limitation, the following: volatility in market prices for oil and natural gas (including as a result of demand and supply shifts caused by pandemics, the actions of the Organization of the Petroleum Exporting Countries ("OPEC") and non-OPEC countries, the Russia-Ukraine conflict and the Isarel-Hamas conflict); fluctuations in foreign exchange or interest rates and stock market volatility; and the other risks disclosed under the heading "Risk Factors" and elsewhere in the Corporation's AIF dated March 7, 2024 filed on SEDAR+ at www.sedarplus.ca.
-Although the forward-looking information contained in this

-Circular is based upon what management of the Corporation believes are reasonable assumptions, the Corporation cannot assure readers that actual results will be consistent with the forward-looking information.
+Such risks, uncertainties and other factors include, without limitation, the following: volatility in market prices for oil and natural gas (including as a result of demand and supply shifts caused by pandemics, the actions of the Organization of the Petroleum Exporting Countries ("OPEC") and non-OPEC countries, the Russia-Ukraine conflict, the conflict in the Middle East, and trade tensions between the U.S. and Colombia); fluctuations in foreign exchange or interest rates and stock market volatility; the ability of the Corporation and its joint venture partner to reach an agreement with the Government of Guyana in respect of their interests in, and the petroleum prospecting license for, the Corentyne block; and the other risks disclosed under the heading "Risk Factors" and elsewhere in the Corporation's AIF dated March 10, 2025 filed on SEDAR+ at www.sedarplus.ca.
+Although the forward-looking information contained in this Circular is based upon what management of the Corporation believes are reasonable assumptions, the Corporation cannot assure readers that actual results will be consistent with the forward-looking information.